aboutus

 FLOWMETER PROGRAM

-2015 marks the 7th year for the District’s Flowmeter Program.
-With the help of approximately 15 cooperators, the District reads flow meters every 2 weeks during the growing season to determine water usage on various crops.
-Water usage for 2015 was calculated at the end of the growing season.
+2023-2024 marks the 16th year for the District's Flowmeter Program.
+With the help of approximately 10 cooperators, the District reads flow meters every 2 weeks during the growing season to determine water usage on various crops.
+Water usage for 2024 was calculated at the end of the growing season.
 The following table contains a summary of irrigation water applied during this year.
 The data received from the flow meter readings also helps the District calculate water efficiency in crop production.

 Cotton Peanuts Other Wheat

 2009 (total) 55.3 in.
-45.169 in. in. in.
+45.169 in.

 Average 13.835 in.
-22.589 in. in. in.
+22.589 in.

 2010 (total) 99.8488 in.
 13.499 in.
 6.161 in.